mlpack/ensmallen/doc/optimizers.md

 MOEA/D-DE (Multi Objective Evolutionary Algorithm based on Decomposition - Differential Evolution) is a multi objective optimization algorithm.
 It works by decomposing the problem into a number of scalar optimization subproblems which are solved simultaneously per generation.
-MOEA/D in itself is a framework, this particular algorithm uses Differential Crossover followed by polynomial mutation to create offsprings which are then decomposed using Tchebycheff's approach.
-A diversity preserving mechanism is also employed which produces a varied set of solution.
+MOEA/D in itself is a framework, this particular algorithm uses Differential Crossover followed by Polynomial Mutation to create offsprings which are then decomposed to form a Single Objective Problem.
+A diversity preserving mechanism is also employed which encourages a varied set of solution.

 #### Constructors